What do drug treatments for osteoporosis do and how do they work?

 New drug treatments are being developed for osteoporosis all the time and many are currently undergoing testing.
-Scientists are looking at other factors that influence the bone-remodelling process.
+Scientists are looking at other factors that influence the bone-remodeling process.
 This includes work on the development of a treatment called odanacatib* to inhibit the enzyme cathepsin K, which has a role in the breakdown of bone.

 Studies are also looking at a drug called romosozumab, which inhibits the action of sclerostin, a protein that affects bone formation.

 At the same time, existing drugs are also being manufactured in new forms.
-Preparations of parathyroid hormone treatment, currently available only as an injection, may in the future be delivered in different ways including, for example, by inhaler, nasal spray or patch.
+Preparations of parathyroid hormone treatment, currently available only as an injection, may, in the future, be delivered in different ways, including, for example, by inhaler, nasal spray or patch.

 Are there any drug treatments for osteoporosis that are no longer used?

 As advances have been made in the understanding of osteoporosis and new, improved treatments have been developed, some older drug treatments have become unavailable.
-This may be because they are not so effective in reducing the risk of fracture as the newer drug treatments, and unacceptable side effects have occasionally been identified.
+This may be because they are not so effective in reducing the risk of fracture as the newer drug treatments and unacceptable side effects have occasionally been identified.

-Didronel PMO is an example of the former while calcitonin is no longer used because of long-term health risks.
+Didronel PMO is an example of the former, while calcitonin is no longer used because of long-term health risks.

-At one time sodium fluoride was prescribed for people with osteoporosis but it was discovered that, although it increased bone density, it actually led to an increased risk of fracture.
+At one time, sodium fluoride was prescribed for people with osteoporosis but it was discovered that although it increased bone density, it actually led to an increased risk of fracture.